-The social impact assessment should include sufficient data to enable affected local authorities and State authorities, such as Queensland Health and Education Queensland, to plan for the continuing provision of public services in the region of the project.
+The social impact assessment should include sufficient data to enable State authorities, such as Queensland Health and Education Queensland, to plan for the continuing provision of public services in the region of the project.
 Proponents of projects that are likely to result in a significant increase in population of an area should consult the relevant management units of the State authorities, and summarise the results of the consultations in the EIS.
-The summary should discuss how the impacts of population increase on public services, particularly health and education, would be mitigated.
+The summary should discuss how the impacts of population increase on public services, particularly health and eduction, would be mitigated.